adct-the-experimenter/read-rope/README.md

 Multiple other resistors are connected in parallel to a wire segment whoose connection is broken with a bend.
 The sum of these resistors is referred to as Req.

-In the read-rope-configs-series.py simulation, Req is added in series.
-This is the best configuration because it gives voltage values very different and far from each other.
+Having Req be a combination of resistors in series is the best configuration because it gives voltage values very different and far from each other.

-In the read-rope-configs-parallel.py simulation, Req is added in parallel.
-This is the not a good configuration because it gives voltage values very similar and close to each other.
+Having Req in parallel is the not a good configuration because it gives voltage values very similar and close to each other.

 The resistor is always connected to the wire and the wire segment shorting the resistor is what is switched.
 Think of the wire segment as being connected to a SPST switch that is normally closed.